 Milk Stand

 Got plant-based milk?
-Get your farm-fresh Blue Milk or Green Milk from this stand direct from Bubo Wamba Family Farms.
+Get your farm-fresh Blue Milk or the new Pink Milk from this stand, direct from Bubo Wamba Family Farms.
 The frozen concoctions promise to be refreshing and unlike any milk you’ve ever had.
 Milk Stand offers Mobile Order, so you don't have to wait.
 The Blue Milk is coconut and rice milk with flavors of dragon fruit, pineapple, lime and watermelon.
-The Green Milk is coconut and rice milk with flavors of mandarin orange, passion fruit, grapefruit and orange blossom.
-You may choose to purchase a Bubo Wamba Family Farms novelty drink vessel to hold your beverage.
+The Green Milk has been retired at Disneyland.
+The Pink Milk is coconut and rice milk with strawberry banana flavors.
+You might also find a snack here and seasonal offerings.

 Kat Saka's Kettle